-Check your brakes in a safe environment before getting into a situation where you may need them.
-Ideally achieve 30mph in a non-retarding gear and apply the brakes in a progressive manner.
-The vehicle should pull up evenly and as expected, you should now know the required pressure to slow and stop your car.
+Check your brakes in a safe environment before getting into a situation where you really need them..

+Apply the brakes at low speed to ensure they are working.
+Then Ideally achieve 30mph in a non-retarding gear and apply the brakes in a progressive manner.
+If this is not possible make sure you get a feel for the brakes before relying on them.

+The machine should pull up evenly and as expected, you should now know the required pressure to slow and stop your machine.

 If it is not possible to conduct this check due to traffic conditions or other factors, you must ensure you introduce the brakes early for a hazard until you are satisfied with their performance.